bharaniuk/bharaniuk.github.io/index.md

 My interests lie in leveraging the power of NLP, ML and Data Science in general to tap into the vast potential that data has to offer to revolutionize business, science, and the quality of life!
-I enjoy working closely with others and this has instilled in me a zeal for teamwork and collaboration.
+Working closely with others has instilled in me a zeal for teamwork and collaboration.
 I am a curious problem solver who aims to build technologies that positively impacts the lives of people around the world!